Documentation

 What is SoloKit and why should you use it?

 SoloKit is an open-source component library designed for building modern AI-powered applications.
-It provides a comprehensive set of UI components covering AI chatbot interfaces, payment & pricing flows, authentication, and documentation systems.
+It provides a comprehensive set of UI components covering AI chatbot interfaces, authentication, and documentation systems.

 All components follow the shadcn/ui philosophy — they are not installed as a dependency.
 Instead, you copy the source code into your project, giving you full ownership and control over every line of code.